AdrianSanguineti/json-parse-validator/README.md

 ## Known Issues

 1. Only the first error in the JSON document will be displayed.
-This is a side-affect of the `JSON.parse()` which returns only the first error it encounters.
+This is due to the `JSON.parse()` method which returns only the first error it encounters.

 ## Release Notes